t-muthuri/phase-1-project-stage/README.md

 Stage is an online platform where people book and track public service vehicles from the comfort of their home,office or workplace.

+## demo

+## setup

+Run this command to get the backend started:

+json-server --watch buses.json

 # pitch

 Standing at the bus stop and waiting for the next public service vehicle to arrive is a common trend in  Nairobi.
 Sitting in a matatu (a public service vehicle) or a bus for half an hour or more and waiting for it to fill up with passengers is nothing uncommon.